 Some years ago, Eric was working for a renowned decorator in Paris, France La maison Brazet.
 A very similar piece of furniture came into his hands in the need of a make over…

 Of course, the old frame needed re-gilding completely.
-On the outside, the fabric was replaced by a beautiful blue velvet silk embellished with decorative trimming.
-Then, an elegant cord follow the edges of the bicolor striped taffeta inside the niche.
+The fabric was replaced by a beautiful blue velvet silk and embellished by decorative trimmings.
+Then, on the inside an elegant cord follow the edges of the bicolor striped taffeta in the niche

 Our world of upholstery fabric today

 At the present time, I am still working with fabrics covering large wall surfaces.
 I contribute in installing wall upholstery.
-It is a fascinating experience seeing transformation of a space.
+It is a fascinating experience to watch and, see the transformation of a space.
 As well as watching yards of upholstery fabric stretched on walls.
-Moreover see a client happy with beautiful wall upholstery.
+By the same token, looking at the client eyes admiring his new wall upholstery.

 When you ready to add texture to your walls, give us a call.